 3. Do you agree to keep member information private?
 We do not want anyone outing our members.

-We’re rounding up our reality TV-specific Facebook groups with the comprehensive Working in Reality TV.
+We’re rounding out our list of reality TV-specific Facebook groups with the comprehensive Working in Reality TV.

-As its name denotes, if you’re part of this industry, there’s room for you to join this growing group of 2,900 working professionals.
+As its name suggests, if you’re part of the reality TV industry, there’s room for you to join its growing ranks of more than 3,900 working professionals.

 None